ynput/ayon-documentation/website/docs/admin_server_bundles_and_addons.md

 ### Addons Tab

-The Addons Tab in the AYON server is used to manage your addon packages.
+The "Addons" tab in the AYON server is used to manage your addon packages.
+Navigate to the "Studio Settings" (S+S hotkey combo) and switch to "Addons" pane at the very top left to display all installed addons their status and available versions.

 ![Addons Tab](assets/server/admin/server_and_addons/addons_tab.png)